Gut Health and Weight Loss: The Role of the Microbiome

 Expert Tip:

-“Gut health influences how the body processes energy.
-Improving microbiome balance often improves metabolic response.” – Dr Fiona Burnell
+“Gut health fundamentally influences how the body processes and utilises energy.
+Improving microbiome balance often produces improvements in metabolic response that surprise patients who have struggled with weight loss for years.” – Dr Fiona Burnell

 Key Takeaways

-• NuYu Medical integrates gut health into weight management.
+• NuYu Medical integrates gut health assessment into weight management protocols.

 References